Buka123412/Programming_project/README.md

 After this you are ready to run it.

 How to run:
-Open the folder "Programming_project".
-Locate its path.
-For example "/Users/your_name/Studiovisualcode".
+Open the folder "Programming_project-master".
+Locate the path for The file Battle_Nexus.py.
+For example "/Users/your_name/Studiovisualcode/Programming_project-master".
-Open a terminal and type cd /Users/your_name/Studiovisualcode.
+Open a terminal and type cd /Users/your_name/Studiovisualcode/Programming_project-master.
-Then type python programming_project/Battle_Nexus.py or python3 programming_project/Battle_Nexus.py.
+Then type python Battle_Nexus.py or python3 Battle_Nexus.py